 I’ve learned how to love Lily in the ways I can: from faithfully writing and sharing my heart through the written word, to connecting with and supporting other parents walking through similar experiences, to having the honor of remembering precious babies gone too soon with special projects, to creating comfort boxes to be distributed at hospitals when a parent loses a baby, to sharing Lily’s story with speaking opportunities at different events across the country.

 When you’re pregnant you often hear things along the lines of ‘it’ll all be worth it when you go home with your darling new baby.’
 But not all of us get that happy ending.
 You don’t envision as a mother with a healthy baby and pregnancy that the months of nurturing them in the womb and laboring for them to be birthed will result in a tiny coffin and leaving the hospital with less than you came.
 Yet that was my reality, and as painful as it was and is, I can truly say that seeing Lily’s face was worth it.
 Holding her was worth it.
 Visiting a headstone all these years has been worth it.
 Loving her is worth it.”

-This story was submitted to Love What Matters by Hannah Allen of Charlottesville, VA.
+This story was submitted to Love What Matters by Hannah Rose of Charlottesville, VA.
 Check out her blog Rose and her Lily.
 Follow her on Instagram here and Facebook here.
 Submit your own story here, and subscribe to our best stories in our free newsletter here.